mbeddr/mps-gradle-plugin/README.md

   of Gradle build cache key.
 * `junitFile` - the JUnit XML file to produce.
 Defaults to `$buildDir/TEST-${task.name}.xml`
 * `junitFormat` - the format of the JUnit XML file.
 Defaults to `module-and-model`.
+* `junitReportAllErrors` - whether to include errors from outside the check scope in the JUnit XML file.
+Can be useful when checking linters that report errors from a different model.
+Defaults to `false`.
 * `mpsHome` - the home directory of the MPS distribution (or RCP) to use for testing.
 * `mpsVersion` - the MPS version, such as "2021.3".
 Autodetected by reading `$mpsHome/build.properties` by default.
 * `pluginRoots` - directories containing additional plugins to load